Subelliptic $p$-Laplacian spectral problem for H\"ormander vector fields: Acknowledgments

 \section{Acknowledgments}

 This research was funded by the Science Committee of the Ministry of Science and Higher Education of Kazakhstan (Grant No. AP19674900).
 This work was also supported by Nazarbayev University grant 20122022FD4105.
-No new data was collected or generated during the course of research.
+No new data were collected or generated during the course of research.
+We thank an anonymous referee whose comments and suggestions helped improve the clarity of our exposition.